msong507/churn_analysis/README.md

 - `author` which contains the user name of the person writing the comment
 - `created_utc` the timestamp of the comment.
 - `subreddit` which contains the name of the subreddit where the author posted a comment.
+- This file is too large for direct upload.
+For access, please contact the author directly.
 2. ChurnAnalysis.ipynb

 ### Objective